Q. How should I prepare throughout the MLIS program?

 A. No, but demonstrated competency at using Elluminate/Collaborate (or other e-learning applications) can be relevant evidence for a few of the competencies.

 Q. What is meant by public/private in the Canvas e-Portfolio?

 A. Please refer to Directions for Using Canvas ePortfolio for LIBR 289.
 You must keep your work private (your advisor will have review access when you send a URL) throughout the e-Portfolio writing process.

 Q. How long will my e-Portfolio be available on Canvas?

-A. See: e-Portfolio Maintenance.
+A. See: e-Portfolio Duration.

 Q. I am confused about the e-Portfolio deadline and the submission process.

 A. Your advisor will inform you of how he or she prefers you to submit e-Portfolio work for review.
 Submitting work for your advisor's review before the deadline is optional, not mandatory, but it is definitely in your benefit to submit as much work as you can to your advisor in a timely fashion so that you may revise based on the advisor's feedback.
 Once the deadline for the e-Portfolio has passed, you may not submit new work or revise existing work.

 Q. Who reviews and grades my e-Portfolio and when?